Will My Koi Pond Freeze in Winter? A Guide to Frozen Pond Protection

 Unlike regular water pumps which can freeze in colder weather, air pumps don’t require any water to function so won’t freeze up during winter operation.
 This makes them perfect for providing plenty of oxygen to pond fish trapped under a frozen pond, and the movement they create in the water also helps prevent ice forming – which is a bonus!

-The number 1 killer of pond fish over winter is lack of oxygen and a build-up of harmful gases which can’t escape due to ice formation, so having both a heater and an air pump ensues your fish are much safer even during the coldest months of the year.
+The number 1 killer of pond fish over winter is lack of oxygen and a build-up of harmful gases which can’t escape due to ice formation, so having both a heater and an air pump ensures your fish are much safer even during the coldest months of the year.

 Step 3: Turn Off & Cover Pond Equipment